It was mid-July, 2009, and Charles was again being charged with all sorts of infractions and insubordinations.

 This time I pursued Him in the solitude of the mountains and rivers.
 On August 3rd, 2009, I took a long drive, with no real destination in site, but needing to get away from the Hatchery and finally give God a chance to talk to me.

 I drove up Mt.
 Hood, checking out the sites as I went.
 The view from Timberline was amazing, but unfulfilling.
 The view of the Mountain from Summit Meadows was breathtaking, but only briefly.
-Finally I quit puttering around and just asked the Lord to show me where to drive.

 I followed Hwy.
 35 around the Mountain and north toward the town of Hood River.
 Just after having crossed the East Fork of the Hood River, I came to a small, unimproved campground, Nottingham by name.
-I pulled in, hungry for peace for my soul, and the campground was right on the river, so I thought I might find refreshment there.

 The Lord is faithful, ever faithful and I praise Him!